How to Automate Customer Service for Real Results

 Connecting to Your Knowledge Base

 Your AI is only as smart as the information you give it.
-One of the most effective things you can do is connect your AI directly to your knowledge base.
+One of the single most effective things you can do is connect your AI directly to your knowledge base.
 This simple step transforms a bot from a rigid script-follower into a genuinely helpful resource.

 For example, when a customer asks, "What is your return policy for damaged items?" the AI shouldn't just reply with a generic link.
 It should find the specific paragraph in your knowledge base and present it right there in the chat.
 This kind of workflow has a massive impact on first-contact resolution rates.